kjwessa/se_project_aroundtheus/README.md

 ### Overview

-- Intro
+- Project Intro
-- Figma
+- Technologies Used
 - Images

-**Intro**
+**Project Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+Hi my name is Kevin Wessa and I am a student at Practicum.
+This project is called **Around the U.S.**, and it requires you to create the layouts for the webpage designed on Figma.
+In this project I implemented media queries to make different layouts depending on the screen size and we also utilized grids to make setting the cards in place way more dynamic than flexbox alone.

 **Figma**